pledged loan

 Most lenders have specific credit requirements in their loan application process.
 A borrower’s creditworthiness directly impacts the level of risk a lender takes when approving a loan application.
 This is why many lenders won’t approve individuals with poor credit.

 With that being said, there are options for subprime borrowers.
-Bad credit loans include payday loans, title loans, and no credit check loans.
-Many of these unique loans tend to be short-term in nature and have very high rates.
-The interest rate is higher on these loans to compensate for the increased risk lenders take on by lending to higher-risk borrowers.
+Bad credit loans include cash advances, title loans, and no credit check loans.
+Many of these loans often come with higher interest rates and shorter repayment terms because of the increased lending risk.

 FAQs on Pledge Loans